michaelcisternino/GROUP7CISC275/README.txt

 Main is located in Game.java.
 Run this file in eclipse.

-To write a file out, press e during gameplay.
+To write a file out, press 'e' during gameplay.